 How do you handle bad days when you experience artist's block?

-If there is work to be done I need to work no matter how I am feeling.
-My work is largely about process and the time and labour involved in art making so I try to push through and work tirelessly.
-Music and coffee or tea can be quite helpful.
-But more importantly, since I intend to work under the Lordship of Christ seeking to honour him in my work, prayer also forms a big part of my process - so it’s a great blessing to be able to turn to God, share with him and ask for help and guidance when I’m struggling.
+My work is partly about process and the time and labour involved in art making so I try to push through, but I feel it’s important to take a moment to re-center.
+Certain music can be quite helpful, or having a cup of coffee or tea.
+Being in the mountains can also excite me again.
+I regularly share with my husband who is a great support.
+But more importantly, since I intend to work under the Lordship of Christ seeking to honour him in my work, prayer also forms a big part of my process – so it’s a great blessing to be able to turn to God, share with him and ask for help and guidance when I’m struggling.

 What is your greatest achievement as an artist to date?

 Do you feel that you want to make a difference to the world or in people's lives?
 If yes, how?